-Think about the food you’d eat, the people you’d surround yourself with, the view from your bedroom’s window, the activities you’d devote your free time to.
-Everything.
+Think about the food you’d eat, the people you’d surround yourself with, the view from your bedroom window, the activities you’d devote your free time to.

 Break down the activities you’ve enjoyed into tiny pieces like that to try to figure out exactly what you liked about them (or what you didn’t).

-I’m all about being rational when it comes to big decisions, but I admit that trusting your instinct plays a vital role as well if I’m trying to find out what I really want.
+I’m all about being reasonable when it comes to big decisions, but trusting my instinct plays a vital role as well if I’m trying to find out what I really want.

-Try to balance both and you’ll be on the right track and closer to your goal.
+Try to balance both your intuition and your critical thinking.
+You’ll be on the right track and closer to your goal.